omerfeyzioglu/aircraft-manufacturing-web-application-2/README.md

 - **Aircraft Assembly**: Assembly team combines compatible parts to produce aircraft
 - **Production Statistics**: Visualization of production processes with graphs and tables
 - **Multi-language Support**: Turkish and English language options
+- **REST API**: Complete RESTful API for all system functionality

+#### Key Highlights
+- **Team-Based Production System**: Each team can only produce parts within their domain of expertise
+- **Part-Team Type Validation**: System validates that teams can only produce their designated part types
+- **Part Compatibility Checking**: Parts are aircraft-specific and cannot be used across different aircraft models
+- **Stock Management**: Automatic updates of inventory when parts are produced or used in aircraft assembly
+- **Production Tracking**: Each stock increase is recorded as a production event and attributed to the team
+- **Low Stock Alerts**: System warns when stock levels fall below the minimum threshold
+- **Complete CRUD Operations**: Full Create, Read, Update, Delete functionality for all resources

 #### Aircraft Models
 - TB2 (Bayraktar TB2)